LLC-Technologies-Collier/gcp-community/tutorials/using-cloud-vpn-with-strongswan/index.md

            # Or blackhole the aggregate
            # route 10.164.0.0/20 blackhole;
     }

     # Prefix lists for routing security
     # (Accept /24 as the most specific route)
     define GCP_VPC_A_PREFIXES = [ 192.168.0.0/16{16,24} ]; # VPC A address space
     define LOCAL_PREFIXES     = [ 10.164.0.0/16{16,24} ];  # Local address space

     # Filter received prefixes
     filter gcp_vpc_a_in
     {
           if (net ~ GCP_VPC_A_PREFIXES) then accept;
           else reject;
     }

     # Filter advertised prefixes
     filter gcp_vpc_a_out
     {
           if (net ~ LOCAL_PREFIXES) then accept;
           else reject;
     }

     template bgp gcp_vpc_a {
            keepalive time 20;
            hold time 60;
            graceful restart aware; # Cloud Router uses GR during maintenance
            #multihop 3; # Required for Dedicated/Partner Interconnect

            import filter gcp_vpc_a_in;
            import limit 10 action warn; # restart | block | disable

            export filter gcp_vpc_a_out;
            export limit 10 action warn; # restart | block | disable
     }

     protocol bgp gcp_vpc_a_tun1 from gcp_vpc_a
     {
            local 169.254.2.2 as 65002;
            neighbor 169.254.2.1 as 65000;
     }

-**Step 2**: Disable automatic routes in strongSwan

-Routes are handled by BIRD, so you must disable automatic route creation in strongSwan.

-**/etc/strongswan.d/vti.conf**

-    charon {
-        # We will handle routes by ourselves
-        install_routes = no
-    }